RSDP101/Anime-SD/README.md

 Training will save model's weight to sd-anime-model.

-Change model and dataset configuration at the training.py script.
-Pass the prompt you want to generate at the inference.py script

 * Run inference on your fine-tuned model.
 ```python
 python3 inference.py
 ```

+You can change model and dataset configuration at the training.py script.
+Pass the prompt you want to generate at the inference.py script.

 ## Enjoy!